2022 RACGP National Awards

 2. They completed a Recognised Training Program subsequent to the close of the nomination period in the previous year.

-Nominees for the award must be a current member of the College and hold current unconditional medical registration with the Australian Health Practitioner Regulation Agency.
+Nominees for the award must be a current member of the RACGP and hold current unconditional medical registration with the Australian Health Practitioner Regulation Agency.

-Who can nominate?: The GP in Training of the Year (nominee) may be nominated by general practice trainers/mentors or other GPs (sponsor).
+Who can nominate?: The GP in Training of the Year (nominee) may be nominated by general practice supervisors/trainer/mentors.

 Criteria: A winner will be chosen from each state, and one national winner will be chosen from amongst the state finalists.
 This award will be judged on the following criteria: